 B. Insights & Focused Data

 Because of the increasing number of platforms to analyze, fulfillment processes in the information age can be complicated.
 KPIs can also assist you in focusing on the most critical data.
-Supply chain metrics display what is truly important in a visually appealing and easily understandable format from a central location.
+The metrics display what is truly important in a visually appealing and easily understandable format from a central location.

 It can also help you manage your logistics operations more effectively and identify emerging issues such as inventory gaps, delivery bottlenecks, etc. As a result, you can detect hidden trends and prevent them from escalating into major problems.